pzivich/zEpid/docs/Graphics.rst

    pvalue_plot(point=-0.049, sd=0.042)
    plt.show()

-Which produces the following plot

 .. image:: images/zepid_pvalue1.png

-Similar to the functional form plots, a ``matplotlib`` object is returned, so we can stack multiple p-value plots together.
-For this example, we will imagine a systematic review was conducted and resulted in a summary point risk difference of ``-0.062`` and a standard deviation of ``0.0231``.
-We can use the p-value plots to compare results between our data and the systematic review
+We can stack multiple p-value plots together.
+Imagine a systematic review was conducted prior to our study and resulted in a summary risk difference of -0.062 (SE: 0.0231).
+We can use the p-value plots to visually display the results of our data and the systematic review

 .. code:: python